Gagcrab/perl-tb/README.md

     java-dev java-x550cc  # java-dev is toolbox 2, hostname java-x550cc
     python-dev            # python-dev is toolbox 3, hostname python-dev

-In this way, environment variables in your .bashrc can be set either machine wide (usin a regexp to match 'x550cc', in this case) or toolbox specific ('java', 'python', etc), and your toolboxes will still set your machine vars.
+In this way, environment variables in your .bashrc can be set either machine wide (using a regexp to match a common string segment) or toolbox specific ('java', 'python', 'perl').

 # AUTHORS